Investing, Investing Basics

 To trade stocks listed on the exchange, all an investor needs to do is set up a self-directed brokerage account on a platform like Wealthsimple, Questrade, Interactive Brokers (click here for Wealthsimple versus Questrade or click here for Wealthsimple versus Interactive Brokers).

-What Can You Buy?
+What Can You Buy on the NASDAQ?

 • Share price of at least $1